In ammunition is exclusively used lead in metal form, due to its high density and malleable proprieties.

 As reported by EFSA (European Food Safety Authority), it is demonstrated that the main led contaminants of human body are cereals, vegetables, milk, soft drinks, tea, coffee, alcoholic drinks, water, food supplements and not game meat.

-Studies conducted by the Swiss Public Health Office and the Policlinico Hospital Foundation of Milan proves that the risk of increased blood lead levels in game consumer is not significant and is below the limits defined by the European Food Safety Authority.
+Studies made by the Swiss Public Health Office and the Policlinico Hospital Foundation of Milan proves that the risk of increased toxicity of game consumer’s blood is not significant and is below the limits defined by the European Food Safety Authorit

 Although manufacturers of ammunition are proposing a range of products that includes non-lead projectiles and shots for specific niches of utilization, lead ammunition is difficult to replace because the internal, external and terminal ballistics performances of this metal can be hardly reached by other possible substances.

 Due to the poor ballistic qualities of non-lead ammunition, the risks to users’ safety, the lack of lead alternatives for many ammunition calibres, and the costs to replace the barrels or to purchase a new firearm, a ban on lead ammunition in Europe would drastically reduce the number of people practicing hunting and sport shooting, thus damaging a sector that employs more than 600.000 people, with more than 1.800 manufacturers, 200 distributors and 14.000 retailers and an economic value of 40 billion euros, including the revenues generated by hunting and shooting activities, as a whole, without considering the impact on the over 10 million hunters and sport shooters in Europe.